 By Tracy Lalasz Finn

 It is commonly accepted if you are making high-end luxury shoes, the shoes are made in Italy regardless of where the brand is based, with few exceptions.
-Post World War II, Italy flourished as a high-end shoe making epicenter.
+Post-World War II, Italy flourished as a high-end shoemaking epicenter.
 Family heritage, quality and expert craftsmanship became synonymous with shoes stamped with the badge “Made in Italy”.
 A high-end price tag for these shoes was accepted overseas because of the style, quality and old world craftsmanship built into the shoe.
 With this reputation, one assumes that the traditional shoemaking that earned Italy this status is alive and flourishing.
-Italian shoes are sold in every big city in America and are stamped with the prestigious Made in Italy.
-Then why are young Italians, thirty and younger, not learning this age-old craft?
+Italian shoes are sold in every big city around the world.
+Then why are young Italians, those under 30, not learning this age-old craft?
 Once we dug below the surface, it became apparent.

-In the hot summer of 2016, I began creating a way for US women to access custom and bespoke shoemakers in Italy, via a direct web based platform, www.aliceditalia.com.
-My first step was to search online for Italian shoemakers to create an itinerary for an upcoming trip.
-I found very few.
-Serendipitously I was connected to a shoemaking family from the region of Marche with two brands, Erika d’Alessio, an amalgamation of the children’s names, and “le trallerine”.
+In the hot summer of 2016, I began creating a way for U.S.-based customers to access bespoke shoemakers in Italy, via a direct, web-based platform.
+My first step was to search online for Italian shoemakers to create an itinerary for an upcoming trip; I found very few.
+Serendipitously, I was connected to a shoemaking family from the region of Marche with two brands, Erika d’Alessio, an amalgamation of the children’s names, and “le trallerine”.
 Marche, known as the “shoe valley” seemed the perfect place to find small shoe “factories”.
 I envisioned cozy workshops with a just few people making shoes by hand in the old traditional way, with a little bit of dust and magic in the corners.
-I spent the first day in Marche meandering through a town expecting to trip over shoemaking shops, but I didn’t come across one.
-Strange.
-Mostly closed abandoned buildings with the occasional café or gelato shop.
+I spent the first day in Marche meandering through a town expecting to trip over shoemaking shops, but I didn’t come across one… strange.
+Mostly I found closed, abandoned buildings along with the occasional café or gelato shop.

 That evening was my first meeting with the family.
-It was something from a classic movie…an open-air restaurant at the top of a hill, a long table, a big family, fantastic simple country wine poured from carafes, incredible sweeping views of the rolling hills below leading to the sea.
-As non-stop family style dishes came out of the kitchen I discussed our vision with the family.
-Translating was their thirty-year-old daughter, Erika.
-She explained that over the previous decades it’s become difficult for family factories to remain open.
+It was something from a classic movie: an open-air restaurant at the top of a hill, a long table, a big family, fantastic, simple country wine poured from carafes, incredible sweeping views of the rolling hills below leading to the sea.
+As family-style dishes came out of the kitchen nonstop, I discussed our vision with the family, translating through their 30-year-old daughter, Erika.
+She explained that over the previous few decades, it’s become difficult for family factories to remain open.
 I realized why I hadn’t seen shoemaking shops that day.
-“Did you see all of the little [garage style] doors closed all through the town today,” Erika asked.
-Of course, up and down every street.
+“Did you see all of the little [garage-style] doors closed all through the town today?”
+Erika asked.
+Of course I had, up and down every street.
 “Every one of them,” she said, “did something with shoes.
-But, most are closed now.”
+But most are closed now.”

-They explained that decades ago, high end brands and designers would contract one or two styles each season to a number of small factories.
-In the one town alone, there had been over 150 small family factories.
-But with a massive consolidation of designers being sold to larger companies, there was a shift to push costs down and pay the small factories less.
-Down to the point where the small family factories couldn’t pay for materials, let alone the cost of labor.
-Today with as little as fifteen family shoe factories still open in this town, some have taken the plunge and invested in developing their own brands to sell through stores in Europe.
-But even this model has become a tough existence.
+They explained that decades ago, high-end brands and designers would contract one or two styles each season to a number of small factories.
+In the one town alone, there were more than 150 small family factories.
+But with a massive consolidation of designers being sold to larger companies, there was a shift to push costs down and pay the small factories less, down to the point where the small family factories couldn’t pay for materials, let alone the cost of labor.
+Today, with as few as 15 family shoe factories still open in this town, some have taken the plunge and invested in developing their own brands to sell through stores in Europe.
+But even this newer business model has become a tough existence.

-The following day I joined the family at their factory so that mamma (Nadia) and papa (Franco), along with their few employees could show me, start to finish, how quality Italian shoes are made.
-The process was fascinating.
-However, the stop-you-in-your-tracks moment happened when the single shoe was complete.
-Holding the finished coral leather stiletto in her hand, Erika, the daughter of the factory said offhandedly “Wow, Cool.
-I never saw my parents make a shoe before.”
+The following day, I joined the family at their factory so that Mamma (Nadia) and Papa (Franco), along with their few employees, could show me start-to-finish how quality Italian shoes are made.
+The process was fascinating, however, the stop-you-in-your-tracks moment happened when the single shoe was complete.
+Holding a finished, coral leather stiletto in her hand, Erika, the daughter of the factory said offhandedly, “Wow, cool — I never saw my parents make a shoe before.”

-I had trouble comprehending what she had just said.
-Because of the struggles the Italian families have faced making high-end shoes, shoemakers want their children to learn other careers, not shoemaking.
-There simply is not enough work or money any longer to make a career of it.
-In the US we view high-end Italian shoemaking as an art form.
-But in the shoe valley of Italy, along the Adriatic coast, north of Rome, it is a failing profession.
-With few children learning from their parents and grandparents, the longstanding tradition of quality Italian shoemaking is not long for this world and may be lost in one to two generations.
+I had trouble comprehending that, but due to the struggles the family-owned factories have faced, shoemakers often want their children to learn other careers.
+There simply is not enough work or money in shoemaking anymore.
+In the U.S., we view high-end Italian shoemaking as an art form.
+But in the shoe valley of Italy, along the Adriatic coast north of Rome, it is a failing profession.
+With few children learning from their parents and grandparents, the longstanding tradition of quality Italian shoemaking is not long for this world, and may be lost within one or two more generations.

-But…there is hope.
-The mission at Alice d’Italia www.aliceditalia.com is to challenge how you purchase high-end goods.
-To ask, “who made this?”
-Change is possible if we work together to educate luxury and conscious consumers in connecting them directly with the makers, on a personal level.
+But, there is hope: The mission at Alice d’Italia is to challenge how you purchase high-end goods.
+To ask, “Who made this?”.
+Change is possible if we work together to educate conscious consumers in connecting them directly with the makers, on a personal level.

 A year into our project, Erika now works two days in the factory with her parents.
-Her job has been cutting the piece of leather that attaches the shoe to the forma during the construction process.
-This is very important to get right because it is the only raw edge of leather that can be seen in the finished shoe.
-For eight months, Erika has done only this work.
-She’s ready to learn the next step, but Nadia, her mother, tells her “no, it is not perfect yet.”
+Her job has been cutting the piece of leather that attaches the shoe to the form during the construction process.
+This is very important to get right, because it is the only raw edge of leather that can be seen in the finished shoe.
+For eight months, Erika has done only this task.
+She’s ready to learn the next step, but Nadia, her mother, tells her “No, it is not perfect yet.”
 While certainly not the only way to learn a craft, the type of training a person endures in a multi-generation family craft instills a certain kind of pride.
 A “why” that runs deeper.

 Photos & Videos: (owned by Alice d’Italia, LLC)